fzdwx/sky/README.md

     // upgrade to websocket
     @GetMapping("connect")
     public void connect(@RequestParam String name, HttpServerRequest request) {
+        // Can be authenticated here
+        // There is no websocket connection established here, the consumption is small,
+        // and it is adapted to spring's annotations for taking parameters.

         request.upgradeToWebSocket(ws->{
-            ws.mountOpen(h -> {
+            // When a connection is successfully established with the client ws.mountOpen(h -> {
                 ws.send("Hello " + name);
             });

+            // Process the binary data sent by the client ws.mountBinary(b -> {

+            });

+            // Process the text data sent by the client ws.mountText(s -> {

+            });

+            // For example, read idle or write idle events ws.mountEvent(e -> {

+            });

+            // ...
         });
     }
 }